-How to Use the Blob Storage Service from Python
+How to use Azure Blob storage from Python

-This guide will show you how to perform common scenarios using the Azure Blob storage service.
-The samples are written in Python and use the Python Azure package.
+This article will show you how to perform common scenarios using Blob storage.
+The samples are written in Python and use the Microsoft Azure Storage SDK for Python.
 The scenarios covered include uploading, listing, downloading, and deleting blobs.

 Common uses of Blob storage include:

 - Serving images or documents directly to a browser

 - Storing data for backup and restore, disaster recovery, and archiving

 - Storing data for analysis by an on-premises or Azure-hosted service